 Is There An Age Limit?

 Yes, there are imposed restrictions on age when applying for a credit.
-For all applications the applicant must be a minimum of 18 years old to qualify.
+For all applications, the applicant must be a minimum of 18 years old to qualify.
 We also have a set of criteria or checklist that applicants must qualify for.
-For instance, we may ask to see an income and expenditure to make sure that taking out this finance doesn’t overstretch your finances and that you are financially capable to make timely repayments.
+For instance, we may ask to see an income and expenditure report to make sure that taking out this finance doesn’t overstretch your finances and that you are financially capable to make timely repayments.

 Can I Make Higher Payments Each Month?

-Quite often people come to me asking can they make increased payments against the loan even though the monthly repayment amount is £200 they want to pay £250.
-Yes this is possible and this is something I personally suggest would be a great option should you be able to afford it.
-The reason as to why this is such a great option follows on from the points above because your interest is incurring on a monthly basis the more you pay the lower the monthly interest will be this will also result in you finishing your loan a lot earlier for example your loan amount is £350 a month you pay £700 a month the balance of your loan will not come down by £700 it will come down by closer to 800 due to the rebate in interest that you receive on a monthly basis.
+Quite often, people come to me asking if they can make increased payments against the finance even though the monthly repayment amount is £200 they want to pay £250.
+Yes, this is possible and this is something I personally suggest would be a great option should you be able to afford it.
+The reason as to why this is such a great option follows on from the points above because your interest is incurring on a monthly basis – the more you pay the lower the monthly interest will be.
+This will also result in you finishing your total cash amount due a lot earlier than agreed upon.
+For example, your loan amount is £350 a month then you pay £700 a month, the balance of your overall total will not come down by £700.
+It will instead come down by closer to 800 due to the rebate in interest that you receive on a monthly basis.
 Under any circumstances, once you decide to repay debt early on (in part or in full), you also get to worry no more for high interest rates.

-How do I Apply for a Bad Credit Loan Today?
+How Do I Apply For A Bad Credit Today?

 You may have experienced having a door slammed right to your face especially if you intend to get a loan with a bad credit.
 A muddy credit history could ruin your chances of approval but not if you apply for a bad credit loan.
 Our steady panel of lenders will be able to match you with the right product that will guarantee high approval rating.
 To apply for a loan today is a very simple and pain-free experience, fill out the form on this site and your details will be passed to our panel of lenders who will make a decision on your application.
-Please note, if you keep your wage slip and outgoings close to hand when the lender contacts you, being able to provide them the required information straight and right away can ensure your application processes faster and smoother.
+Please note, if you keep your wage slip and outgoings close at hand when the lender contacts you, being able to provide them the required information straight and right away can ensure your application processes faster and smoother.

 *Subject to lender approval and requirements.